KAMKEEL/Chunker/README.md

 You can export settings for your world by using the web interface on `https://chunker.app` through the Advanced Settings -> Converter Settings tab, the CLI also supports preloading settings from the input directory.

-You can also get Chunker to list available formats by providing an incorrect input, e.g. `java -jar chunker-VERSION.jar -f ?`.
+You can also get Chunkport to list available formats by providing an incorrect input, e.g. `java -jar chunker-VERSION.jar -f ?`.

 Building